supertassu/taaviwtf/content/uses/_index.md

 ### Web things

-* nginx as a generic web server, HAProxy when I only need to proxy things.
+* nginx as a generic web server, HAProxy on production when I only need to proxy things.
 * I currently dislike building most things with those JavaScript SPA frameworks.
 JavaScript is fine for adding interactivity (I mostly use [Alpine](https://github.com/alpinejs/alpine) for that) but I prefer rendering things server-side.
 As crazy as it sounds, I somewhat like modern PHP.
 I usually use [Laravel](https://laravel.com).